WAIUKU STEEL ‘N’ WHEELS FESTIVAL 2019

 IF YOU WOULD LIKE TO VOLUNTEER to help out at this event or other town events, please contact us at email@example.com

-This year’s festival is sponsored by Grassroots Trust, NZ Steel, the Franklin Local Board and Waiuku Business & Development Association.
+This year’s festival was sponsored by Grassroots Trust, NZ Steel, the Franklin Local Board and Waiuku Business & Development Association.